IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 {{% sub_chapter_header "Bosu Ball for runners" "bosuRunner" %}}

-Also, a runner can benefit from a good Bosu Ball workout and improve performance and speed.
+Also runners benefit from a good Bosu Ball workout and improve performance and speed.
 In addition to that, addressing muscular imbalances and training muscles and joints with a Bosu Ball can prevent the risk of serious injuries that easily happen while running.

 {{% chapter_header "Classic exercises on a Bosu Ball" "classicExercisesBosu" %}}